NCAR/HPC-Docs/docs/compute-systems/jupyter-and-ipython.md

 ```

 To use a kernel, specify it by name when invoking a command.
 For
-example, to use the R 3.4.0 interpreter on Cheyenne in the Jupyter
+example, to use the R 3.4.0 interpreter on Casper in the Jupyter
 QtConsole, enter the following:
 ```bash
 jupyter qtconsole --kernel=r-3.4